-I. ACKNOWLEDGMENTS
+I. ACKNOWLEDGEMENTS

-The Te Marae Ora [TMO] Ministry of Health Cook Islands would like to acknowledge the utmost support by ADB for the technical assistance of Dr. David Angelson, the author of this document for his immense evaluation and thorough review of the National Health Strategic Plan 2017-2021.
+Te Marae Ora (TMO) Ministry of Health Cook Islands would like to acknowledge the utmost support by ADB for the technical assistance of Dr. David Angelson, the author of this document for his immense evaluation and thorough review of the National Health Strategic Plan 2017-2021.

 The outcomes of that review provided the avenue to develop the new national health strategy through a number of face-to-face, zoom meetings, and workshops implemented since February 2023 to June 2023 with TMO staff both on Rarotonga and Pa Enua; Allied Partners and Non-government organisations; Members of Parliament and Ministers of the Crown; and members of the community.

 TMO further acknowledges the continuous support of ADB and the Government of the Cook Islands for their financial contributions and pivotal support during the implementation of this project, which completed within six months.

 Further appreciation to Roana Mataitini, Director of Planning and Funding and Helen Maunga, Policy Advisor of Te Marae Ora Ministry of Health, Cook Islands.
 Their concerted efforts from the beginning to the timely completion of this project is appreciated.

 Last, but not least to all the National Tereora College students from Year 9 to Year 13 who participated in the Essay Competition in English or Cook Island Maori.
 It was a tough essay competition written by 52 brilliant students based on the Theme: "My health, my future".
 Thank you all for participating.

 You have inspired and made an impression on Te Marae Ora of your insights and passion for a healthy Cook Islands.
 Congratulations to all winners and meitaki ma'ata to Principal Mrs Teremoana Ngaau and your teachers for your support.
 The first place winners for Year 9 - 11 and Year 12 - 13 categories is published in this document.

-The cover page and layout for this document is designed by Maxine Kokaua and content prepared by the Planning and Funding Office, Ministry of Health, Government of the Cook Islands
+The content was prepared by the Planning and Funding Office, Ministry of Health, Government of the Cook Islands.
+Design and layout for this document is created by Maxine Kokaua.